 I grew up on these.
 Mom made them for us, so did my Oma, and now I make them for my kids and their friends.
 They really are a hit at sleepovers!

-All you need is a blender, a frying pan, and a spatula.
+All you need is a blender (or food processor), a frying pan, and a spatula.

 Add sugar if you are making pancakes with a sweet filling.
 If you prefer savory, leave the sugar out.